CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice tip%}}

-Be sure to read the knowledge base article [Upgrades: Network Device and Linux Host Worldview Comparison](https://support.cumulusnetworks.com/hc/en-us/articles/360010451353), which provides a detailed comparison between the network device and Linux host worldview of upgrade and installation.
+Be sure to read the knowledge base article
+{{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/360010451353" text="Upgrades: Network Device and Linux Host Worldview Comparison" >}}, which provides a detailed comparison between the network device and Linux host worldview of upgrade and installation.

 {{%/notice%}}

 Understanding the location of configuration data is required for successful upgrades, migrations, and backup.
 As with other Linux distributions, the `/etc` directory is the primary location for all configuration data in Cumulus Linux.
 The following list is a likely set of files that you need to back up and migrate to a new release.
 Make sure you examine any file that has been changed.
 Cumulus Networks recommends you consider making the following files and directories part of a backup strategy.

 <details>